Crawling Back to You (Daughtry song): Music video

 The music video premiered on October 26, 2011 and was directed by Laurent Briet.
 It focuses on the band as they perform the song in an abandoned parking lot.
 The band relied upon "weird" camera angles and post-production effects to add interest.

 Commercial performance

 "Crawling Back to You" debuted at number 41 on the US Billboard Hot 100 chart dated October 22, 2011, with sales of 47,000.
 It was the highest-ranking debut of the week as well as Daughtry's third-highest debut, behind "No Surprise" (15) and "What About Now" (18).
 It spent ten weeks on the chart, with 41 remaining its peak.
-The song fared better at radio, reaching number six on the Adult Pop Songs chart and number 14 on the Adult Contemporary chart, both in 2012.
+The song fared better at radio, reaching number six on the Adult Pop Songs chart (their last top 10 on that chart) and number 14 on the Adult Contemporary chart, both in 2012.

 The song debuted at number 36 on the Canadian Hot 100 chart dated October 22, 2011.
 In Japan, the song was their second charting single, entering the Japan Hot 100 at number 24 on the chart dated February 4, 2012.